 Before you use the kit

 These kits are best used on a solid, flat surface, such as a tabletop or the floor.
 Open up the kit and let participants explore the contents in small groups, so everyone gets a chance to see.
 If the kit arrives damaged or is damaged while you’re using it, please don’t hesitate to get in touch with us: we expect some wear and tear, and we can attend to it better if you let us know.

 For information about the kits described above please contact Kim Gough.
 If you live in the Kootenays, please contact the Rossland Museum & Discovery Centre.
 They have four Mini-Museum kits featuring different species: the Kruckeberg’s Hollyfern, the Common Pitcher Plant, the Rocky Mountain Ridged Mussel and the Western Bumble Bee.
-Contact Joel Moyer at email@example.com for more information.
+Contact Lana Jamieson at firstname.lastname@example.org for more information.